dominikfilkus/arduino-car-2/README.md

  - Digital voltmeter
  - 2x 5mm LEDs
  - Cell phone mount
+ - Cell phone using as an IP camera with proper app

 ### Sortware libraries
  - express.js (http://expressjs.com/) - for enhance our nodejs application